School Directory Sync Quick Start Guide

 RequirementsCollect school system information

-- The CSV files need to be in a specific format to work with School Directory Sync.
+- The CSV files need to be named and formatted according to IMS OneRoster v1.0 format to work with School Directory Sync.

 - School Directory Sync has no direct contact with your school's information system.
 It only synchronizes the CSV files you export.